Healthy New Jersey

 Measles Exposures in New Jersey

 The New Jersey Department of Health (NJDOH) is alerting the public to possible measles exposures.
 Anyone unvaccinated or at risk should monitor for symptoms for 21 days from the exposure date.
-The table below lists confirmed dates, times, and locations of potential exposures and will be updated as needed.
+The table below lists confirmed dates, times, and locations of potential exposure and will be updated as needed.

 Anyone who suspects a measles exposure, or suspects they may have measles, should NOT visit any medical facility without calling ahead so special arrangements can be made while also protecting others.